cool4zbl/doodle/src/pages/assets/_about_me.md

 ## My Interested Areas

-- 👩🏽‍💻 Building large-scale web applications / DevEx / Edge Computing
+- 👩🏽‍💻 Building large-scale web applications / DevEx
 - 🧰 Exploring new tools and technologies
 - 🤖 Automating mundane tasks
 - 🧠 Exploring the depths of algorithms and distributed systems